Cray-HPE/docs-csm/operations/security_and_authentication/Troubleshoot_Kyverno_Configuration_manually.md

 ./k8s_kyverno_polr_list.sh -p
 ```

-This test case is used to check the Kyverno policy report for any Failures, Warnings, Errors and Skipped policies count.
+This is used to check the Kyverno policy report for any Failures, Warnings, Errors and Skipped policies count.